FAQs for Children/Teens

 How much will my child be required to practice?

 For success at the piano, students should strive to practice the length of their lesson time, at least 5 days a week.
 Students begin with less time per day so that they can first develop the habit of daily practice.
 And that practice time doesn’t have to be all at once!
-In fact, it’s often better for the student if it isn’t.
-Splitting it up into 2 or 3 sessions is often more productive, with better concentration and focus, plus often, for parents!, easier to get your child over to the piano!
+In fact, sometimes for the student if it isn’t.
+Splitting it up into 2 or 3 sessions is often more productive, with better concentration and focus, perhaps while waiting to go out for another activity even.
+Often, it’s easier to get your child over to the piano!
 A major part of my job is teaching all students how to practice, and helping parents enforce this at home.
-Please see the Piano for Kids page for more in-depth info on practicing.

 Have more questions about practicing?
 Please visit the On Practice section of my Kids’ Lessons page.